ktom363/psg-depression/train/ViT/README.md

 `run_config.json` records the trainable and total parameter counts of the resolved configuration, which is the figure to report alongside the training settings.

-### Two settings that change what is being trained

-- **`--full-finetune`.** The default trains the classification head only, which is what the reported experiments used; the number of trainable parameters is therefore several orders of magnitude smaller than the full model.
-Check `run_config.json` for the exact figure of a run.
-- **`--train-aggregation`.** `logit` pools the per-image logits before the sigmoid, whereas inference averages probabilities.
-Because the sigmoid is non-linear the two are not equivalent;
-  `probability` makes the training objective match the inference rule.

-### Reproducing a split

-The participant split is derived from the label file: participants are ordered by class and then by identifier before the stratified split is drawn with `--split-seed`.
-A split produced from a different ordering of the same participants will not match, so keep `split.json` with the run.